stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 05 - Means-ends Analysis.md

 _How many possible next states are there?
 How many of those states reduce the difference to the goal_?

 There are three possible states and none of them can reduce the difference.

+### Problem Reduction I Quiz

+_What are the three possible next states?
+Write the location of each block_.

+- A can move on top of D
+- D can move on top of A
+- A can move on top of the table